benhur07b/benhur07b.github.io/_posts/2017-03-11-the-foss-life.md

 A few years later, my cousin got his own PC: 512MB of RAM and 80GB of disk space running on Windows XP.
 This was the computer that introduced me to the internet and torrent sites (because of Naruto and anime) -- all in the glory of the 56K dial-up speeds of the time.
 I fondly remember staying up till the wee hours of the morning just to take advantage of the off-peak hours promos of dial-up cards (you know, the ones that gave you free and unlimited browsing from 12MN to 6AM).
 Unbeknownst to me, this was actually training for all the all-nighters I would pull in college.

-In high-school, I would learn some very basic programming using Visual, well, Basic.
+In high-school, I learned some very basic programming using Visual, well, Basic.
+I also got my own computer during my graduating year: 512GB RAM, 160GB disk space, Windows XP.